Conndu/LFA-lab/NFA/README.md

-#Nondeterministic Finite Automaton (NFA)
+# Nondeterministic Finite Automaton (NFA)
-##This script implements a NFA (nondeterministic finite automaton)
+## This script implements a NFA (nondeterministic finite automaton)

--Reads the configuration from a file (nfa_input.txt) *Simulates the execution of the NFA for each string +Show if a string is ACCEPTED or REJECTED
+- Reads the configuration from a file (nfa_input.txt)
+* Simulates the execution of the NFA for each string
++ Show if a string is ACCEPTED or REJECTED